Introduction to car stereo

 Cool cosmetics — Aftermarket car stereos, with their high-tech displays and cutting-edge layouts, can enhance the appearance of your car's interior.

-Expandability — Auxiliary inputs, USB connections, and audio/video outputs allow you to expand your system by connecting portable music players, flash-memory devices, rear seat TV screens, external amplifiers, and powered subwoofers to your new stereo.
+Expandability — Auxiliary inputs, USB connections, and audio/video outputs let you expand your system by connecting portable music players, rear seat video screens, external amplifiers, and powered subwoofers to your new stereo.

 Security — Features like detachable face plates and security codes help protect your investment from theft.